Utility and energy bill assistance West Virginia

 Appalachian Power - This energy provider operates in West Virginia as well, and they provide services to tens of thousands of families.
 Customers who are struggling with paying their utility bills should call them right away, before they fall too far behind.
 Representatives will refer individuals to, and help them apply if need be, to government assistance programs and explore other options such as the Dollar Energy Fund.
-Read more on the various resources available for paying electric, cooling and heating bills.
+Read more on the various resources available for paying electric, cooling and heating bill help from Appalachian Power..

-Dominion - This energy provider offers both gas and electric service to customers in West Virginia.
+Hope Gas (formerly Dominion) - This energy provider offers both gas and electric service to customers in West Virginia.
 Most of the assistance they provide is in partnership with non-profits or the federal government.
 The resources include LIHEAP, Dollar Energy fund, and weatherization.
 Thousands of low to moderate income customers as well as single moms benefit from the programs every year.
 Click here for more information on Hope Gas WV energy bill help.

 Water bills - A grant program known as the Dollar Energy Fund may be able to provide limited amounts of financial assistance for paying water bills.
 It will only pay income qualified applicants, and only if the family has no other options available to them and are facing a shut off.
 More on water bill assistance in West Virginia.